lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 The main difference from pipelines of Unix commands is that MapReduce can parallelize a computation across many machines, without you having to write code to explicitly handle the parallelism.

+It is very common for MapReduce jobs to be chained together into workflows, such that the output of one job becomes the input to the next job, like a sequence of commands where each command’s output is written to a temporary file, and the next command reads from the temporary file.
+To handle these dependencies between job executions, various workflow schedulers for Hadoop have been developed, including Oozie, Azkaban, Luigi, Airflow, and Pinball.

+In order to achieve good throughput in a batch process, the computation must be (as much as possible) local to one machine.